EIN (Employer Identification Number)

 Without the company being considered a tax resident in Spain.

-🧠 The CFC Rules (Ccontrolled Foreign CCorporate Rules) are rules that some countries apply to prevent their residents from parking profits in foreign companies with lower taxes.
 (Basically, they're trying to prevent you from setting up a company abroad just to defer or avoid taxes, when in reality you control it and it has no real structure.)

 Jurisdiction Analysis for Global Entrepreneurs: